sjswitzer/SchemeJS/notes.md

 Cons cells and nil?
 Those are really the only things missing and I use JavaScript classes for those... and threw in lazily-evaluated CAR and CDR references for fun.

+(Unfortunately, while JavaScript has an internal set-where-found-in-scope primitive, it doesn't appear to be accessible to user code in any useful way.
+This is the _only_ runtime feature I had to emulate.
+Real Scheme/Lisp programmers don't use set anyway.
+But note that the SchemeJS compiler doesn't need it, so compiled Scheme doesn't suffer any emulation penalty.)

 In short, the JavaScript runtime is ideal for Scheme--_much_ better than a Java VM--because it has dynamic types, the right sorts of primitive types, real closures, no need for "boxing" (anyway, it's transparent to users and highly-optimized) and implements something that can be used for scope resolution as a highly-optimized primitive.
 All it needs is cons cells, nil, an interpreter, a parser, a "printer", a REPL, a compiler, and a handful of Lisp primitives.
 Hence this project.
-There is no emulation layer because there is nothing to emulate.
+There's no emulation layer because there's nothing to emulate (save "set/setq").

-I didn't set out to write the fastest Lisp implementation but halfway through implementing it I realized it inevitably would be, thanks to the JavaScript runtime and its JITs.
+I didn't set out to a blazing fast Scheme implementation, but halfway into implementing it I realized it inevitably would be, thanks to the JavaScript runtime and its JITs.
 If I could finish it, that is.
-And to be fair, the parser could be a _lot_ faster.
+(And to be fair, the parser could be a _lot_ faster).

-But probably the best way to think about it is that JavaScript was secretly Scheme all along, just as Brendan Eich originally intended.
+Probably the best way to think about it is that JavaScript was secretly Scheme all along, just as Brendan Eich originally intended.
 Recent improvements in ES6 and beyond have exposed more of the underlying Lispyness and this project wouldn't have been attempted without them.

 ## Future Work

-I have designs for a non-recursive interpreter and tail-call-optimization in both the interpretrer and compiler.
+I have plans for a non-recursive interpreter and tail-call-optimization in both the interpretrer and compiler.

 Make let, let* and letrec distinct, I think.
+They're all implemented as letrec currently.
-No good reason except that it may cause existing code to break.
+No good reason to do it except that it could cause some existing SIOD code to break if I don't.
+Three different "let" primitives was a mistake from the outset, IMO; all you need is "letrec."

 It would be nice to support writing async and generator functions naturally but I haven't given it much thought beyond the observation that a non-recursive interpreter would make "yield" pretty straightforward.
-Compiling it would require a different compilation approach, I suspect.
+Compiling it would require a different approach, I suspect.
 Probably transform the Scheme into a series of continuations and compile those the usual way.
+I imagine this is what JavaScript implementations do at the AST level.
+At least I have the advantage that Scheme code is an AST inherently.